-Components of Other Comprehensive Inco Т37

-EUR MILLION 2020 2019
+In millions of euros 2020 2019

 Impact of currency translation (624) 143

 Income tax effect 35 (3)

 Total impact of currency translation, net of tax (589) 140

-The impact of currency translation in other comprehensive income relates to exchange gains or losses arising on the translation of the net assets of foreign operations from their functional currency to euro. which is the Company's functional and presentation currency.
+The impact of currency translation in other comprehensive income relates to exchange gains or losses arising on the translation of the net assets of foreign operations from their functional currency to euro, which is the Company's functional and presentation currency.
 The assets and liabilities of consolidated foreign operations are translated into euro at the year-end exchange rates, while the income and expense items of these foreign operations are translated at the average exchange rate of the year.

-The unrealised loss in 2020 of € 624 million (2019: unrealised gain of \in 143 million) reflects the impact on the valuation of SES's net US dollar assets due to the weakening of the US dollar against the euro from 1.2271 to 1.1234 (2019: 1.1450 to 1.1234).
-This effect is partially offset by the impact of the net investment hedge " Note 18.
+The unrealised loss in 2020 of EUR 624 million (2019: unrealised gain of EUR 143 million) reflects the impact on the valuation of SES's net US dollar assets due to the weakening of the US dollar against the euro from 1.2271 to 1.1234 (2019: 1.1450 to 1.1234).
+This effect is partially offset by the impact of the net investment hedge (Note 18).